Skip to content

 Family Service Toronto is starting an Accessibility Advisory Workgroup.
 We are looking for FST clients who would like to share their experiences and help make recommendations to improve access to services here at Family Service Toronto.
 Learn more about how you can support us.

-Community Resource Facilitation (Adults)
+Community Resource Facilitation

 Community Resource Facilitators collaborate with individuals, families and caregivers to reach their desired goals.
 This is accomplished through service coordination, community connections, circles of support and advocacy.
 Our approach is to break down barriers and find ways to facilitate interconnected lives within family groups and communities.
 This service can only be accessed through Developmental Services Ontario (DSO).